top of page

 Why It Breaks

-Health - Two deep playoff runs in a row is a different load.
+Health: Two deep playoff runs in a row create a different load.

-Variance - A bad week, a bad matchup, one injury—that’s enough.
+Variance: A bad week, a bad matchup, or one injury—that’s enough.

 What That Means for OKC